Marta Bunge

-Education and career
+Early life and career

-Bunge was a student at a teacher's college in Buenos Aires, the daughter of Ricardo and María-Teresa Cavallo.
+Bunge was a student at a teacher's college in Buenos Aires, the daughter of Ricardo and María Teresa Cavallo.

 She met Argentine philosopher Mario Bunge while auditing one of his courses, and they eloped in late 1958 (as his second marriage).

 Bunge earned her Ph.D. from the University of Pennsylvania in 1966.
 Her dissertation, Categories of Set Valued Functors, was jointly supervised by Peter J. Freyd and William Lawvere.

 When she was offered a postdoctoral research position at McGill in 1966, her husband followed her there, and they remained in Canada afterwards.

 She became an assistant professor at McGill in 1969, was promoted to full professor in 1985, and retired as a professor emeritus in 2003.

 Books

 With her doctoral student Jonathon Funk, Bunge is the co-author of Singular Coverings of Toposes (Lecture Notes in Mathematics 1890, Springer, 2006).

 With Felipe Gago and Ana María San Luis, Bunge is the co-author of Synthetic Differential Topology (London Mathematical Society Lecture Note Series 448, Cambridge University Press, 2018).